 Jonathan Foust is a guiding teacher for the Insight Meditation Community of Washington, co-founder of the Meditation Teacher Training Institute and a senior teacher and former president of Kripalu Center.
 He has been leading retreats and training teachers for more than 25 years.
 Jonathan is the creator of the “Year of Living Mindfully” program and teaches regularly in the DC metro area.
 You can listen to his talks and guided meditations through his podcast or online.

-This meditation is from the 2017 IMCW Fall Retreat.
+This talk is from the 2019 IMCW Spring Retreat.